01 of 09

 In a large salad bowl, combine all the vegetables together with the green papaya and spice paste.
 Pour the salad dressing over and toss well.
 Top with some chopped/ground peanuts.

-Serve Your Som Tam!
+Serve Your Som Tam

 Pile the salad onto salad plates or into bowls.
 Top with some more fresh basil and chopped or ground peanuts.
 Give it a try, and enjoy!